kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking.md

 However, some issues may be visible only in the ip-auth Service.
 A good example is a problem with the communication with the SAP internal service (like a wrong secret).

 There is no easy way to propagate such issues to the GeoBlocking CR.
-This would require a dedicated mechanism, like a 'health' endpoint exposed by ip-auth containers, so the GeoBlocking controller can analyze them.
+This would require a dedicated mechanism, like a 'health' endpoint exposed by ip-auth containers, so the GeoBlocking Controller can analyze them.

 Decision: Don't implement additional mechanisms and follow the 'standard' approach, so the controller reports issues in the CR only from its own layer, while the ip-auth Service reports issues in its log or via liveness/readiness probes (like every other workload).

-Consequence: The GeoBlocking CR won't be responsible for presenting GeoBlocking 'health'.
+Consequence: The GeoBlocking CR won't be responsible for presenting geoblocking 'health'.
 Support or developers must be aware that they should also inspect ip-auth logs in case of issues.

 ### Namespaces